NASCOM: Mercury

-Manned missions, beginning with Project Mercury in 1958, demanded a real-time voice circuit in addition to data circuits, and improved reliability.
+Crewed missions, beginning with Project Mercury in 1958, demanded a real-time voice circuit in addition to data circuits, and improved reliability.
 Specifications for the Mercury Network were issued on May 21, 1959, establishing a baseline with a mission control center in Cape Canaveral (later Houston), data convergence at Goddard, and switching stations overseas to provide redundancy and trunking over expensive transoceanic cables.
 These decisions would shape NASCOM for years to follow.

 The Mercury network was designed by the Tracking and Ground Instrumentation Unit (TAGIU) at Langley, with support from Goddard.
 It consisted of a voice network and a teletype network on separate channels, each with a backup channel.
 The teletype network, based on the Western Union Type 111 Torn-Tape Relay System, did not offer any speed improvement over the Minitrack network, though it allowed switching based on coded addresses.
 A data trunk was established between Goddard and Cape Canaveral, with four voice-bandwidth circuits each capable of carrying 1000 bits per second.
 Later, voice-band links were established from STADAN ground stations and Bermuda.

 The Mercury Network was designed under significant time pressure, and integration of the new circuits with the existing Minitrack network was a low priority.
 Minitrack, Mercury, and JPL networks would eventually be integrated, albeit slowly; an integrated communications division was formed at Goddard in July 1963 to coordinate all NASA ground communications, in what became known as NASCOM.
 This consolidation was part of a wider effort to standardize communications among federal agencies (the National Communications System), in response to difficulties that arose during the Cuban Missile Crisis.